jessemenning/ep-asyncapi-importer-typescript/docs/source/concepts-content/overview.rst

 Asset Mapping & Naming
 ----------------------

-* assets are identified by their name and mapped as follows:
+Assets are identified by their name and mapped as follows:

 .. list-table:: Asset Mapping & Naming
    :widths: 25 25 50